-This Introductory Pharmacy Practice Experience (IPPE) course will provide student pharmacists with opportunities to assess quality pharmacy operations and safe medication use practices in health-system environments.
+This Introductory Pharmacy Practice Experience (IPPE) course will provide student pharmacists with the opportunity to assess quality pharmacy operations and safe medication use practices in a community pharmacy environment.
 Students will participate in pharmacy practice activities and will apply the knowledge and skills from Abilities Labs 1-4 and previous IPPEs to meet the course objectives, which promote patient safety.